LibraryCarpentry/library-python/_episodes/03-data-types-and-format.md

 keypoints:
 - "Types of data: numeric (integers and floats), character, datetime."
+- "Missing data: how to detect and work with missing data."

 # training: http://swcarpentry.github.io/instructor-training
 training: do-we-have-a-repo-of-python-training-resources ?
 ---

-The format of individual columns and rows will impact analysis performed on a dataset read into python.
+The format of individual columns and rows will impact analysis performed on a dataset read into Python.
 For example, you can't perform mathematical calculations on a string (character formatted data).
-This might seem obvious, however sometimes numeric values are read into python as strings.
+This might seem obvious, however sometimes numeric values are read into Python as strings.
 In this situation, when you then try to perform calculations on the string-formatted numeric data, you get an error.

 # Types of Data

 How information is stored in a
-DataFrame or a python object affects what we can do with it and the outputs of calculations as well.
+DataFrame or a Python object affects what we can do with it and the outputs of calculations as well.
 There are two main types of data that we're explore in this lesson: numeric and character types.